BLUE HORIZON 1261

 "She's nice.
 I like her."
 When the captain only nodded without further discussion, Jerad excused himself, sauntered over to the snacks and picked up a small plate.

-When he turned around, he kept his hands in his pockets as all eyes went to him.
+When the captain turned around, he kept his hands in his pockets and all eyes went to him.
 He gestured toward the fox with just an inclination of his chin.
 "Would you join me up here at the front, please?" he asked her.

 His newest employee got to her feet and took up a position at his right side.
 He took a hand from his pocket and placed it gently upon her nearest shoulder.
 "Everyone, I want to introduce you to Taro Nichols."
 There were a few smiles from those in the know, but everyone else simply watched without interruption.
 "As a new member of our crew, she brings with her some very important news."